ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: #faq-fs-mgt-1}
 {: support}

-No. As a zonal shared file service, file shares that are created for a zone are accessible to instances only within that zone.
-For this release, File Storage for VPC is available in single zones in the Dallas (us-south), Frankfurt (eu-de), and Washington DC (us-east) regions for allow-listed IBM Cloud customer accounts.
+No. As a zonal service, file shares that are created for a zone are accessible to instances only within that zone.
+For this release, File Storage for VPC is available in single zones in the Dallas (us-south), Washington DC (us-east), Frankfurt (eu-de), and London (eu-gb) regions for allow-listed IBM Cloud customer accounts.

 ### Can I mount file shares for my Kube containers?
 {: faq}